David Gates: Life and early career

 Originally from Tulsa, Oklahoma, Gates was surrounded by music from infancy, as the son of Clarence Gates, a band director, and Wanda Rollins, a piano teacher.
 He became proficient in piano, violin, bass and guitar by the time he enrolled in Tulsa's Will Rogers High School.
 Gates formed his first band, The Accents, with other high school musicians which included a piano player, Claude Russell Bridges, who later in life changed his name to Leon Russell.
 During a concert in 1957, the Accents backed Chuck Berry.
 In 1957, David Gates and the Accents released the 45 "Jo-Baby" / "Lovin' at Night" on Robbins record label.
 The A-side was written for his sweetheart, Jo Rita, whom he married in 1959 while enrolled at the University of Oklahoma studying law and pre-med.
 At Oklahoma he became a member of Delta Tau Delta International Fraternity.

 In 1961, he and his family moved to Los Angeles, where Gates continued writing songs, and he worked as a music copyist, as a studio musician, and as a producer for many artists – including Pat Boone.
 Success soon followed.
 His composition "Popsicles and Icicles" hit No. 3 on the US Hot 100 for The Murmaids in January 1964.
 The Monkees recorded another of his songs, "Saturday's Child".
-By the end of the 1960s, he had worked with many leading artists, including Elvis Presley, The Walker Brothers, Bobby Darin, Merle Haggard, The Ventures, Duane Eddy and Brian Wilson.
+By the end of the 1960s, he had worked with many leading artists, including Elvis Presley, Phil Spector and Brian Wilson.
 In 1965, Gates arranged the Glenn Yarbrough hit, "Baby the Rain Must Fall".
 In 1966, he produced two singles on A&M Records for Captain Beefheart and The Magic Band.

 Gates scored his first motion picture Journey to Shiloh in 1967.

 In the meantime, Gates had been releasing singles of his own on several labels in the early 1960s.
 On Mala Records, he released "There's a Heaven" / "She Don't Cry", "You'll Be My Baby" / "What's This I Hear", "The Happiest Man Alive" / "A Road That Leads to Love", and "Jo Baby" / "Teardrops in My Heart".
 On Planetary, he released "Little Miss Stuck Up" / "The Brighter Side", and "Let You Go" / "Once upon a Time" under the pseudonym of "Del Ashley" in 1965.
 On Del-Fi, he released "No One Really Loves a Clown" / "You Had It Comin' to Ya".
 He also released a single under the name of "The Manchesters" in 1965 on the Vee-Jay label.